Students Accessing Course Materials.

-- 15 page PDF of an article to read: Many students with aspergers syndrome need a little longer to process information and organize responses.
-This can mean that they will take a little longer in processing information read in class or responding to questions.
-If this material is to be read outside of class, Shawn should do well with this material.
-If Shawn is asked questions in class it may take him longer to process the question asked and develop an organized answer.
+- 15 page PDF of an article to read: Many students with autism need a little longer to process information and organize responses.
+If material is to be read outside of class, Shawn should do well with this material.
+If Shawn is asked questions in class, it may take him longer to process the question and develop an organized answer.

-- 30 minute Movie to watch: Shawn will have the same issues watching a movie in class, as he would reading an article.
-Shawn may need more time to process the information or be able to access the movie outside of class to refer back to in order to get all the information.
-With asperger's syndrome, anxiety can present itself when the student feels they did not receive all the information.
+- 30 minute movie to watch: Shawn will have the same issues watching a movie in class, as he would reading an article.
+Shawn may need more time to process the information or be able to access the movie outside of class to get all the information.
+Anxiety can present itself when the student feels they did not receive all the information.
 Letting the student know ahead of time that the movie will be available to them to refer back to will help decrease this anxiety.